-A step-by-step guide to launching high-performance WordPress site on Google Cloud Platform (GCP) using Easy Engine.
+A step-by-step guide to launching a high-performance WordPress site on Google Cloud Platform (GCP) using WordOps.

-When you start as a blogger or running a small business then shared hosting is fine as it cost less and no hosting skills required to install/setup/maintain the infrastructure platform.
+When you start as a blogger or running a small business, shared hosting is fine as it costs less, and no hosting skills are required to install/setup/maintain the infrastructure platform.

-However, when your traffic or user base increase then you need a robust hosting platform to serve millions of customer without slowing down the site.
+However, when your traffic or user base increases, you need a robust hosting platform to serve millions of customers without slowing down the site.

-There are some premium hosting providers for heavy traffic website, but that would easily cost $100+ per month.
+There are some premium hosting providers for heavy traffic websites, but that would easily cost $100+ per month.

-Note: Kinsta recently announced starter plan starting at $30 per month which leverage GCP.
+Note: Kinsta recently announced a starter plan starting at $30 per month, which leverages GCP.

 - Google cloud account with billing enabled

-- Some WordPress theme but I will use Newspaper by Tagdiv
+- Some WordPress themes, but I will use the Newspaper by Tag div.

 Provision New Google Cloud Server